 On the other hand, aggressive driving rose in Week 2, and then fell for about three weeks, but clearly not as much as crashes in general, and Interstate crashes in particular.
 The aggressive driving line is choppy because of the relatively few crashes that typically fall into this category.
-There were fewer in weeks 8, 11, 14 and 16, but generally this crash type has stayed well above the Week 1 level.
+It was good to see the reduction in week 8, but after that it has generally than would be expected.
 This is a time of considerable frustration on the roadways for many people.
 We appeal to everyone to be patient and have consideration for other drivers on the road.
 Driving aggressively is not going to get you there any quicker, and it might not get you there at all.